 Penalty: a fine of $10 000.

-[Section 152M inserted by No. 56 of 2010 s.
+[Section 152M inserted: No. 56 of 2010 s.
 33.]

 152NA.
 Relationship with Criminal Organisations Control Act 2012

 A prohibition order is of no effect to the extent that it conflicts with or duplicates a condition of an interim control order or a control order under the Criminal Organisations Control Act 2012 that applies to the relevant person.